Configuration

 # Use Azure for this specific task

-response = azure_chat.ask("Process this with Azure...")
+response = ctx_chat.ask("Process this with another provider...")

 # Global config unchanged